Does Insurance Cover Circumcision?

 Your boxer shorts may not provide adequate support shortly after surgery if they are your usual choice of underwear.
 A pair of briefs that keep your phallus in place may be a good option if you want to limit the frictional stimulation it would otherwise experience.
 A sleeveless covering covers the phallus typically.
 It’s not a big deal if the bandage frequently slips off after the procedure.

 If the bandage hasn’t slipped off by then, wait until the second day following surgery to remove it.
 After soaking in the tub or shower for ten minutes, you may be able to unwind the bandage much more quickly.
 After removing the application, you should cover the sutures with Vaseline and bacitracin ointment for several days.
 With this method, dry incision edges will not adhere to clothing.
-Avoid wearing apparel that restricts your phallus since this might put a strain on it.
+Avoid wearing apparel that restricts your phallus since this might strain it.
 You can expect to see a lot of bruising and oozing from the incision as it heals; this is normal.
 Applying mild pressure with just a tissue may assist if you notice leakage.
 I expect the bleeding to cease in about five minutes.

 Does Circumcision Affect Leg Length?